-Note: HDF5 file content is converted into JSON in memory first prior to importing.
-Any HDF5 file that contains features not supported by the hdf5-json tools will cause its import to fail.
+Note: HDF5 file content is converted to HDF5/JSON in memory prior to importing.
+Any HDF5 feature not supported by the hdf5-json tools will cause import operation to fail.

 HDF5/JSON

 HDF5/JSON is a JSON representation of HDF5 file content.
 JSON (JavaScript Object Notation) is a lightweight, open format for data exchange, very popular in web applications.
 The h5tojson.py command line program can be used to generate the JSON from any HDF5 file.